Improving social mobility

 A key theme of our pro bono and community investment work has been to improve access to education for those from disadvantaged backgrounds.
 We also know that a critical time for young people is making the transition from education into work, so we run a number of schemes to provide career insights, mentoring and high-quality work experience.

 Smart Start is our flagship scheme to provide high quality work experience for young people from low socio-economic backgrounds.
-It has now supported over 1,500 students, winning multiple awards and helping to create a sector-wide commitment to broaden access to the UK legal profession.
+It has now supported almost 1,600 students, winning multiple awards and helping to create a sector-wide commitment to broaden access to the UK legal profession.
 In 2016, we launched Smart Start International, which has now run in India, South Africa and Hong Kong.

 In 2020, we helped the Social Mobility Commission to develop toolkits for the financial and professional services sectors, providing a roadmap for businesses to drive change within their organisations.